Skip To Content

 Nokia Bell Labs, USA

-for his work on optical mode sorter that converts an optical beam consisting of a bunch of pixels into thousands of Laguerre-Gaussian (LG) modes
+For their paper "Optical mode sorter that converts an optical beam consisting of a bunch of pixels into thousands of Laguerre-Gaussian (LG) modes"

 Di Che